Successful advocacy depends on having accurate information and knowing how to use it. The Special Education Advocacy

 You are in the Articles section.
 If you are looking for articles about special education law and litigation, go to Special Education Law Articles.

 You wil find laws, regulations, and cases in the Special Education Law Library.
-Get specific information about IDEA 2004 and NCLB.
+Get specific information about IDEA 2004.

 If you cannot find the information you need here, check the Sitemap, master topics page, or use the search box on the top of every page.

 10 Tips: How to Use IDEA 2004 to Improve Education for Children with Disabilities by Wayne Steedman.
 Learn how to include research based methodology in the IEP and how ensure how that the IEP goals are comprehensive, specific -- and measurable.
 Learn about pitfalls to avoid, how to resolve disputes without a due process hearing - and what you should do if you cannot resolve your dispute.

 10 Strategies to Fight Mandatory Retention & Other Damaging Policies - Sue Whitney explains how you you can find answers to questions in the law and provides strategies you can use to fight mandatory retention and other damaging policies.